bhamrick/precision_system/relay.md

 hand, the scan order is hearts, then spades, then diamonds, then clubs.
 Singletons and voids are never scanned.

+Remember that if you had to lie about your shape, use the order for the shape that you showed rather than the shape that you actually have.

 ## Scanning for aces and kings

 The first scan is a bit special, as some information about the ace and king